mateusoliveira43/cly/README.md

 ## Tasks

-- [ ] Option to translate error messages as well.
+- [ ] Option to edit and translate error messages as well.
-- [ ] Add tests an quality measures to code.
+- [ ] Add linter and quality measures to code.

 # About the Template